Polarnatt/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.3/README.md

 17. Commands jobs, fg, bg, nohup.
 What are they for?
 Use the sleep, yes command to demonstrate the process control mechanism with fg, bg.

 Answer:
-1) jobs - list processes(works only in the bash, csh, tsch and ksh)
+1) jobs - list jobs
-2) bg - put process into background.
+2) bg - put job into background.
+3) fg - put job into foreground.

 <h2>Part 2</h2>